lukso-network/tools-lukso-cli/README.md

 # Change [custom_bootnode] to the bootnode's name
 $ lukso start --lighthouse-config "./[config].yaml" --lighthouse-bootnodes "[custom_bootnode]"

-# An experienced user can also start custom clients
-# Example with Lighthouse and Erigon clients
-$ lukso start --lighthouse --erigon
 ```

 #### How to set up and customize a logs folder